stuttgart-things/install-configure-vault/README.md

 # WIP

 This Ansible role can completely set up and configure a hashicorp vault.
+The entire ansible logic is based on api calls.
+No client binary is required.

 In addition to the installation, this role can also be used to fill the vault with data and issue certificates and much more.

 ### Features:
-- Install vault
+- Install vault (within a podman container)
 - Initialize new vault installation
 - Create a vault root certification authority
 - Provide and sign trusted certificates for services such as letsencrypt